supaflyENJOY/DynamicsDocs/docs/Patients/Coverages.md

 **Coverage Information**
 - *Status Reason* - Select ‘Active’ when creating a patient’s active coverage record.
+- *Coverage Level* - Set whether this is the patient’s primary or secondary coverage.
-- *Member* (Patient) – prepopulated as the patient whose profile you’re on when adding this record.
+- *Member* (Patient) - prepopulated as the patient whose profile you’re on when adding this record.
 - *Member ID* - Enter the Member ID as it appears on the patient’s insurance card.
 The member ID is transferred to the claim.
 It also enables you to run eligibility checks from within the Autism Care app and receive accurate responses.
 - *Relationship* - Select the option that best describes the relationship of the member/patient to the policy holder.
 - *Policy Holder* - Select the contact record of the person that is the policy holder.
 If the relationship is ‘Self’; the ‘Policy Holder’ should be the patient him/herself, otherwise select one of the patient’s [related contacts](Connection.md).
 - *Start Date* - Enter the start date for this coverage.
 - *End Date* - Enter the end date for this coverage.
 - *Plan* - Select the plan the patient is covered under.
-The plans option-set is based on the plans that you have set up in the system.
+The options here are based on the plans that you have set up in the system.
-- *Payer* - Upon creating or updating the Plan field on the Coverage record, the Payer field is updated with the value of the Issuer field on the Plan selected.
+- *Payer* - Upon selecting the Plan field on the Coverage record, the Payer field displays the name of the payer on the selected plan.

 ## Search Coverages